 VTA Sustainability Program

-To the furthest practicable, the design and operations of BART Silicon Valley would incorporate sustainable project features that reduce energy, water, waste, and resource consumption and improve indoor environmental quality.
+The design and operations of VTA’s BART Silicon Valley Extension incorporated sustainable project features that reduce energy, water and waste, and minimized resource consumption and improve indoor environmental quality.

 View the BART Silicon Valley Sustainability Fact Sheet